tomkooij/scipy2017/README.rst

 Optional HDF5 1.10 enviroment (Linux/Mac only)
 ----------------------------------------------

-For notebook 10 h5py build against HDF5 v1.10 is needed with and without
+For notebook 10 h5py built against HDF5 v1.10 is needed with and without
 Parallel HDF5 enabled.
 More on this in the tutorial.

 If possible create a (python 2.7!) enviroment with HDF5 1.10 and h5py::